Hats-Protocol/jokerace-eligibility/README.md

 - `hatId`: The id of the hat to which this instance will be attached as an eligibility module, passed as itself
 - `ADMIN_HAT`: The id of the admin hat which can set reelections (new terms).
-  If set to zero, then the default admins are hatsId's admins in Hats.
+  If set to zero, then the default admins are hatId's admins in Hats.
   The parameter is abi-encoded (packed) and passed as `_otherImmutableArgs`

 The following immutable values will also automatically be set within the